City-of-Vantaa-SmartLab/Mobiilinutakortti/README.md

 Bring down the Docker containers with: `docker-compose down`

 To nuke the database, remove Docker volume from the PostgreSQL container, and bring the application up again.

+### admin-frontend (or some other) build errors out

+When running "docker-compose up" you might get an error like this:

+    admin-frontend_1  | events.js:174
+    admin-frontend_1  |       throw er; // Unhandled 'error' event
+    admin-frontend_1  |       ^
+    admin-frontend_1  |
+    admin-frontend_1  | Error: ENOSPC: System limit for number of file watchers reached, watch '/admin-frontend/public'

+or your build may error randomly.

+There's a lot of files under node_modules and they are all being watched, reaching the system limit.
+Each file watcher takes up some kernel memory, and therefore they are limited to some reasonable number by default.
+On a Ubuntu Linux the limit can be increased for example like this:

+    echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p

+Increasing memory limits for Docker might also help if for example you are using the Docker Desktop app to constrain them in the first place.